 Offering employees unlimited PTO is becoming more and more popular, and even employers who are reluctant to offer unlimited time off should work towards more flexibility in their PTO policy and extending it to account for childcare, mental health, and more.

 In order to create a generous PTO policy for their globally distributed team, employers need to understand the different types of leave from work.
 Check out our related blog post for the full list.

 If your business is remote-first, chances are the members of your remote team are scattered all around the globe.
 While working with a global workforce comes with numerous benefits, it also creates new challenges, one of them being salary payments.

 Remote employees based abroad will want to be paid in their local currency without having to pay fees for foreign exchange or wait for longer than usual for the payment to go through.
-Payment solutions like Lano Wallet allow businesses to send money worldwide in seconds, while choosing between more than 50 different currencies and benefiting from free local payments.
+Payment solutions like Lano Wallet allow businesses to send money worldwide in seconds, while choosing between 28 different currencies and benefiting from free local payments.

 Here you can find out more about Lano’s global salary payments capabilities.

 Especially in countries like the U.S. where the mandatory social security coverage for employees is very basic and healthcare costs are high, offering remote workers a generous insurance package, including healthcare, retirement plan, life insurance and more, can go a long way in attracting new talent as well as in retaining experienced members of staff.

 Providing comprehensive insurance coverage not only shows employees that you care, but also gives them a feeling of financial stability and security.

 Just because people aren’t working in the office full-time, it doesn’t mean they don’t miss the social aspect of spending time with their colleagues.
 So instead of organizing after-work drinks in the office, why not send out a box with your favorite craft beer and a pizza to your employees and have a virtual get-together to build team spirit?